andrew henderson menu

 Tax Exemptions

-A big part of our service revolves around developing favorable tax strategies for our clients and picking out tax-free or tax-friendly countries for them, allowing them to invest or spend more of their wealth where they truly want to.
+A big part of our service revolves around developing favourable tax strategies for our clients and picking out tax-free or tax-friendly countries for them, allowing them to invest or spend more of their wealth where they truly want to.

 Many high-net-worth individuals give away a huge fraction of their wealth in taxes each year, but the right country with the right plan can make all the difference.